dreamos82/Dreamos64/docs/kernel/MemoryManagement.md

 #### mmap_parse()

-The first function, is very simple and it's main purpose is to initialize the global variables that will contain the pointer to the `memory map` and the total number of entries in it.
+This function, is very simple and it's main purpose is to initialize the global variables that will contain the pointer to the `memory map` and the total number of entries in it.

 The memory map is used to understand what parts of the physical memory are reserved and what are available to the kernel.